IbrahimAlKhalil/chat-api/README.md

 ## License

-The Hasura-NestJS boilerplate is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
+Chat API is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the codebase as per the terms of the license.

 ## Contact